reckter/STS-ModLoader/README.md

 Source version: `[EARLY_ACCESS_011] (01-11-2018)`

-## Requirements ##
+### Mod Loader Requirements ###
 Java 8+
-Python 3.6+ (only for decompiler script)

-## Install instructions: ##
+### Install instructions: ###
 1. Clone repo
-2. Make a copy of desktop-1.0.jar from your Slay the Spire Steam folder and do one of the following: (MAKE SURE THE VERSION MATCHES PATCH VERSION ABOVE)
+2. Make a copy of desktop-1.0.jar from your Slay the Spire Steam folder and do one of the following:
   * Apply the JDF patch to it with JojoDiff (http://jojodiff.sourceforge.net/)
-  * Extact the classes there are diff files for, decompile, apply diffs, recompile, put back in the JAR
+  * Decompile and manually apply diffs or run _patch.bat to automatically apply them, then compile and put the resulting class files back into the JAR
 3. Run with _run.bat to get logger output

+## Toolchain Information ##
+### Toolchain Requirements ###
+Java 8+

+Python 3.6+

+### Toolchain Setup: ###
+1. Run tools/setup.bat as admin to install required Python modules (patch).

+### Compiler Instructions: ###
+1. Drag and drop a .java file onto _compile.bat

-## Decompiler Instructions: ##
+### Decompiler Instructions: ###
 1. Get cfr_0_124.jar and put it in the tools folder (http://www.benf.org/other/cfr/)
-2. Create a folder named 'compiled' in the root and copy the contents of desktop-1.0.jar/com/megacrit/cardcrawl into it (there should be 29 folders)
+2. Create a folder named 'compiled' in the root and copy the contents of desktop-1.0.jar/com/megacrit/cardcrawl into it
 3. Run _decompile.bat, this will take a few minutes.
 A decompiled folder should be created.

-## Compiler Instructions: ##
-1. Drag and drop a .java file onto _compile.bat
+4. (OPTIONAL) Run _patch.bat to automatically apply diffs to the decompiled files

 ## Mod Package Structure ##
 ```